 Best jazz shows this month in NYC

-This veteran drummer's quartet with saxist Mark Turner, pianist Ethan Iverson and bassist Ben Street is one of the finest working bands on the current jazz landscape.
+This veteran drummer's quartet with saxist Chris Potter, pianist Ethan Iverson and bassist Ben Street is one of the finest working bands on the current jazz landscape.
 The group’s elegantly shaded originals and ingeniously tweaked standards add up to a strikingly unpredictable take on postbop orthodoxy.